 It was crazy.
-A “little blog”, that created a community (on Twitter) for poets, then writers and artists, got huge overnight.
+One Stop Poetry was a “little blog” on Blogger.
+Four of us created this community.
+That then grew on Twitter.
+This group for poets, then writers and artists, got huge overnight.
 A team of 8 people (Adam Dustus, Pete Marshall, Brian Miller, Leslie Moon, Gay Cannon, Claudia Schoenfeld, Jessica Kristie, Chris Galford) who never met, got the notice in March 2011 – “You are going to New York.
 You are selected as one of the six finalists for the Twitter Shorty Award.”
 My heart soared, my stomach sank.
 It was too much to hope for considering we had just started in July.
-As I got out of the cab in Times Square, I saw the smiling faces of the people I considered friends and colleagues standing around dressed to the nines.
-I shook my head the illusion vanished.
-“Sad that all these artists/friends could not share in this moment with us.”
+As I got out of the limo in Times Square, I saw the smiling faces of the people I considered friends and colleagues standing around dressed to the nines.
+I shook my head the illusion vanished, but i could feel the thousand or more were with us.
 I opened my eyes looking for Brian Miller and Adam Dustus wishing that Pete Marshall, our other founder, could have made it across the pond.

 “It’s here.
 It’s now.
 I am really walking into the auditorium at Times Square.”